Right to personal identity: Blood and biological right

 The UN Convention on the Rights of the Child stresses the value and importance of a child's identity.
 Giroux and De Lorenzi separate the understanding of identity into two parts: static and dynamic.
 The static aspects of identity concern attributes that make one visible to the outside world, for example, physical features, sex, name, genetics, and nationality.
 Dynamic aspects include morals and religious and cultural characteristics.
 Under Article 7, a child has a right to have a "legal" identity by being registered, and has a right to a name and a nationality.
 These protect mainly the static aspects of identity.
 However, Article 8 protects and encourages the child's dynamic aspects of identity through preserving his or her identity in relation to nationality, name and family relations.
 Article 8 illustrates the state's duty to protect this right, both passively and actively.

 Articles 7 and 8 developed to confront the issues of children in political struggles and disappearances.
-For example, Gelman v Urugnay concerned the kidnapping of Maria Gelman which prevented her from developing relationships with her parents and concealing her true identity from her.
+For example, Gelman v Uruguay concerned the kidnapping of Maria Gelman which prevented her from developing relationships with her parents and concealing her true identity from her.
 193 states have ratified the convention, making it the most-ratified convention in history, including all United Nation members except the United States, Somalia and South Sudan.

 Identity is also within people's genes as evidenced by debates concerning anonymity for gamete donation.
 Since 2005, in the UK, donor-received people can contact their donor once over 18 to find out where they have come from and prevent genealogical bewilderment.
 However, there are global differences towards the debate; for example, in Canada and the United States there are no regulations, whereas in Switzerland the donor must be willing to be identified, and in France, anonymity is forced.